 Jalapeno Lime Simple Syrup

-- In a small saucepan set over medium-low heat, combine the sugar and water, stirring to dissolve.
-Add the jalapeno and squeeze the lime juice in the pan.
+- In a small saucepan over medium-low heat, combine the sugar and water, stirring to dissolve.
+Add the jalapeno and squeeze the lime juice into the pan.
 After juicing the lime, add the lime to the saucepan.

 - Warm over medium-low heat until the sugar is dissolved, approx. 3-5 minutes.
-Let cool for 10 minutes while the limes and the jalapeno steeps in the syrup.
+Let cool for 10 minutes while the lime and the jalapeno steeps in the syrup.
 Strain the syrup into a mason jar.
 Chill while prepping the salad.
 Keep leftovers refrigerated.
-(Note 1)

 Watermelon and Feta Salad